 Wait, when did this post become a Brooks running shoe post?

 Sorry, y’all.
 I just can’t keep the good stuff to myself!

 I had been jonesing for some fun-colored compressions socks, and fully intended to pick some out, but I got totally sidetracked by the fun-colors on the sunglasses rack.

 If these don’t scream PATTI, I don’t know what does.

 image source: Amazon via Optic Nerve

-The Optic Nerve rep filled me in on all the perks of these particular glasses.
+The Optic Nerve rep happened to be there and filled me in on all the perks of these particular glasses.